Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Focus: Second annual massive European search conference.

 Late-year chance to catch trends before 2027 planning.
+The fall edition is typically slightly smaller than spring but has stronger year-end forecasting content.

 Why attend: